alterationx10/alterationx10/blog/drafts/smooth-operator.md

 _enough_ to work, and illustrate the concept with a solution to a made-up problem - but not exactly a model code base
 :angel:

-## Hey, can you set me up a database?
+### Hey, can you set me up a database?

 Perhaps you're the one with the password/access, or the only person nearby on the team that "knows SQL", but it's part of your daily life to set up databases for people.
-In between your coding work, you run _a lot_ of the following type of
+In between your coding work, you run _a lot_ of the following type of code on your postgres database running in your kubernetes cluster:
-code:

 ```postgresql
 CREATE DATABASE stuff;
 CREATE USER stuff PASSWORD 'abc123';
 GRANT ALL ON DATABASE stuff TO stuff;
 ```

+Your hard work is then rewarded by remembering to set up a `Secret` for each database as well, so the user can easily mount it to their pods for access.

 But, wait a minute - you've just picked up a nifty framework called `ZIO`, and have decided to automate a bit of you daily todos.